-Grianan of Aileach (Fortress of the Sun).
+Grianan of Aileach (Fortress of the Sun) at Burt.
 It’s built upon the site of the original 1700BC ringfort, and stands 735 feet above sea level.
 On a clear day, check out the views over Lough Swilly, Inch Island and no less than six surrounding counties, as well as the Scottish coastline.

 Explore your surroundings

 Ballyliffin Golf Club is the perfect way to work off the food you’ve prepared and devoured.
 This is Ireland’s most northerly golf course and, of course, the scenery is amazing.
 If golf isn’t your forte, take a leisurely walk around Inishowen Head or rent a bicycle from Cycle Inishowen to discover the land on two wheels.
 The birdwatcher’s dream